 He studied at London's Central School of Art.
-After, he worked for the Orient Line then Thorneycroft, where he helped design new royal yacht.
+He worked for the Orient Line then Thorneycroft, where he helped design the royal yacht.

-In the second world he worked for naval intelligence, drawing ships to help recognise them.
+During the second world he worked for naval intelligence.
+He drew ships to help recognise them.

-Here are some of the lithographs of magnificent ocean liners for you to choose from.
+Here are some of his lithographs of magnificent ocean liners for you to choose from.
 They are genuine vintage prints, made in 1961.